FGasper/p5-Promise-ES6-XS/README.md

 # STATUS

-Breaking changes in this interface are unlikely; however, the implementation is relatively untested since the fork.
+This module should be fairly stable but is still relatively untested since the fork from [AnyEvent::XSPromises](https://metacpan.org/pod/AnyEvent::XSPromises).
 Your mileage may vary.

 # DIFFERENCES FROM ECMASCRIPT PROMISES